 There is strong emphasis on how climate influences society and livelihoods, for exemplify through extreme climate and weather events.
 Throughout, you will gain an understanding of the methods and tools used in studying climate, notably climate datasets and climate models.
 You will document the history of climate change science, and exemplify the structures which steer science including the Intergovernmental Panel on Climate Change (IPCC).The course is specifically designed to be accessible for students from a range of academic and professional backgrounds.

 UK entrance requirements

 A first- or upper second-class undergraduate honours degree in either a social or natural science.
-Professional work in a developing country or in development-related work is highly desirable and a factor in selection.
+Professional work in a developing country or in development-related work is highly desirable.
 Applications must be accompanied by a detailed, two page personal statement and a full CV.

 Overseas entrance requirements

 - Overseas qualifications